 In our Strategic Direction Statement, we set four long-term ambitions to help guide our planning - all of which relate to climate change.
 We have been taking action to manage our key risks from climate change since the 1990s.
 Despite our long-term efforts to embed climate change into everything we do, we recognise that there is much more to do to make the East of England resilient to the impact of drought and flooding.

+We report on our progress and plans for adapting to climate change on a five-yearly cycle.
 Our previous Adaptation Reports (published in 2011 and 2015) describe the progress we have made.

-This report describes how we are embedding adaptation across our business and will contribute to government understanding of our level of preparedness to climate change.
+Our latest Adaptation Report, published in December 2020, is available for download below in both full and summary versions.
+It describes how we are embedding adaptation across our business and will contribute to government understanding of our level of preparedness to climate change.

 The final report has been submitted to the Department for the Environment, Food and Rural Affairs as part of a formal reporting process.
 This process, known as the Adaptation Reporting Power, sees key organisations across the UK invited to share their plans and actions with government.